 Pro Tip Automotive: If you are down to one car key.
 Get a backup key made as soon as possible.
 No matter how expensive a backup key is, it will always cost more to an originate a key (make a key when no existing key is available) than to copy an existing key.
 When a spare key is not used often, it will not wear down so you will have a backup key.

-What To Try When My Ignition Stops Turning
+What To Try When Your Key Won’t Turn Your Ignition